rejetto/hfs/config.md

 - `dynamic_dns_url` URL to be requested to keep a domain updated with your latest IP address.
      Optionally, you can append “>” followed by a regular expression to determine a successful answer, otherwise status code will be used.
      Multiple URLs are supported and you can specify one for each line.
+- `auto_basic` automatically detect (based on user-agent) when the basic web inteface should be served, to support legacy browsers.
+Default true.
 - `create-admin` special entry to quickly create an admin account.
 The value will be set as password.
 As soon as the account is created, this entry is removed.

 #### Virtual File System (VFS)